 - Weight Loss: 4.1%

-- Available for $99 at Standard & Strange
+- Available for $98 at Lost & Found

 The shape of this tee is inspired and made me feel how you always want to feel in a t-shirt–like an idealized and unproblematic 1950s American.

 It has the second smallest Total Linear Inch measurement of the tees we tested, but it’s distributed in the best way so it doesn’t feel small.

 Not too long, not too short; seam hits right at the shoulder; tight enough in the sleeves, neck, and body that it could be worn as an undershirt but loose enough that it’s not restrictive and could be worn on its own.
 This was actually the last tee I received for the test and as soon as I put it on, I knew, “Yep, this is the one.”